PhilJay/homebrew-proclip/README.md

   # copies "ping www.google.com" to the clipboard
   pcl -c pg

-  # removes the "pg" alias (meaning it cannot be used anymore or replaced by a new command)
+  # removes the "pg" alias (meaning it is no longer usable and can be replaced by a new command)
   pcl -r pg
 ```